 So What is Aggravated Assault?

-While many assault charges involve the threat of violence against another paired with the realistic ability to follow through with the threat, assault can also be charged when someone unlawfully attempts to touch or harm someone else.
-It’s this second scenario where aggravated assault comes into play.
-In other words, if someone clearly intended to cause someone else serious bodily harm with no regard for the victim’s life, they committed aggravated assault.
-Assault with a deadly weapon, a firearm or caustic chemicals are considered forms of aggravated assault.
+While many assault crimes involve the threat of violence against another paired with the realistic ability to follow through with the threat, assault can also be charged when someone makes an unlawful attempt to touch or harm another person.
+It’s this second scenario where aggravated assault, covered in the California state penal code section 245 (pc), comes into play.
+In other words, if someone clearly intended to cause someone else serious bodily injury with no regard for the victim’s life, they committed the criminal act of aggravated assault.

 For example, if you throw a punch at someone and miss, you are guilty of regular assault.
 On the other hand, if you tried to push someone from the roof of a skyscraper and they moved at last minute, you could be charged with aggravated assault.
-In many cases, the line between assault and aggravated assault is very fine and your Oceanside assault attorney can help ensure the crime is charged as a simple assault rather than aggravated.
+In many cases, the line between assault and aggravated assault is very fine and your defense attorney can help ensure the crime is charged as a simple assault rather than aggravated.

-Penalties for Aggravated Assault
+Penalties for 245 PC

 If caustic chemicals were used in the aggravated assault case, then the charge will always be a felony.
 Otherwise the crime may be charged as a felony or misdemeanor.
-As a misdemeanor, it is publishable by up to one year in jail.
+As a misdemeanor, it is publishable by up to one year in county jail.
 If is is charged as a felony, the crime can carry a sentence of up to four years in prison.

 Image by thommas68